scipion-em/docs/_sources/docs/user/tutorials/modelBuilding/a090-importSequence.rst.txt

       selected as *Sequence ID* (Read *Help* section (question mark) to see some examples).
 Otherwise, *Sequence name* will be set as *Sequence ID*.
-The *Sequence ID* will be included in sequence alignments in to identify the sequence.
+The *Sequence ID* will be included in sequence alignments in *ChimeraX* to identify the sequence.

    -  *Sequence name*: Compulsory short name to identify your sequence (example: *PGH2_MOUSE*).
 Names with certain meaning are recommended.
 The *Sequence name* will appear in the summary box of the protocol.

    -  *Sequence description*: Optional description of your sequence.
-It can include functionality, organism, size, etc... (e.g.
-      *Prostaglandin G/H synthase 2*).
-If no description is assigned by the user, and the sequence has been downloaded from *GeneBank/UniProtKB/PDB* database, the database description will
-      be selected as *Sequence description*.
+It can include functionality, organism, size, etc. (example: *Prostaglandin G/H synthase 2*).
+If no description is assigned by the user, and the sequence has been downloaded from *GeneBank/UniProtKB/PDB* database, the database description will be selected as *Sequence description*.
 Otherwise, no description will be included.